CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Related Work

-\textbf{Injecting Knowledge into LMs.} Though \cite{DBLP:conf/emnlp/PetroniRRLBWM19} shows that pre-trained LMs store factual relational knowledge without fine-tuning, still, LMs can not handle knowledge-intensive tasks such as open-domain question answering or commonsense reasoning.
-Previous works explore different ways to inject various knowledge into pre-trained LMs for downstream task performance improvement.
-They mainly differ from the knowledge resources, masking strategies, and training objectives.
-From the perspective of knowledge resources, entity-centric knowledge graphs are infused into LMs in the form of linked entities~\cite{zhang2019ernie,peters2019knowledge,xiong2020pretrained} or triplets~\cite{yao2019kg,DBLP:conf/aaai/LiuZ0WJD020,wang2020k}.
-Besides that, linguistic knowledge (e.g.,synonym/hypernym relations~\cite{lauscher2019specializing}, word-supersense knowledge~\cite{levine-etal-2020-sensebert}, dependency parsing~\cite{wang2020k}, and constituent parsing~\cite{zhou2019limit}) also plays a critical role to improve the pre-trained LMs.
+\textbf{Injecting Knowledge into LMs.} Though \citet{DBLP:conf/emnlp/PetroniRRLBWM19} shows that pre-trained LMs store factual knowledge without fine-tuning, still, LMs can not handle knowledge-intensive tasks such as open-domain question answering or commonsense reasoning.
+Previous works explore different ways to inject various knowledge into pre-trained LMs for downstream tasks.
+They mainly differ from knowledge resources, masking strategies, and training objectives.
+From the resource side, entity-centric KGs are infused into LMs in the form of linked entities~\cite{zhang2019ernie,peters2019knowledge,xiong2020pretrained}. triplets~\cite{yao2019kg,DBLP:conf/aaai/LiuZ0WJD020,wang2020k} or descriptions~\cite{wang2021kepler,yu2020jaket}.
+Besides that, linguistic knowledge (e.g.,synonym/hypernym relations~\cite{lauscher2019specializing}, word-supersense ~\cite{levine-etal-2020-sensebert}, dependency parsing~\cite{wang2020k}, and constituent parsing~\cite{zhou2019limit}) also plays a critical role to improve LMs.
+Simple commonsense knowledge from ConceptNet~\cite{speer2017conceptnet} is injected into LMs via linked entity-level MLMs and a new distractor loss function~\cite{shen-etal-2020-exploiting}.
 Last but not least, domain-specific knowledge is also customized to improve relevant tasks such as mined sentiment word~\cite{tian-etal-2020-skep}, event temporal patterns~\cite{Zhou2020TemporalCS}, and numerical reasoning data~\cite{ggb2020injecting}.
-In this work, we aim at injecting complex commonsense into pre-trained LMs with two significant difference against previous works: (1) we use the event rather than tokens as the semantic unit, and propose to use an event-based masking strategy as well as two auxiliary tasks to help LMs understand events; (2) We first leverage the random walk process on a large-scale knowledge graph to include multi-hop knowledge.
+We refer readers to \citet{safavi-koutra-2021-relational} for the comprehensive survey.
+In this work, we aim at injecting complex commonsense into pre-trained LMs with two significant difference against previous works: 1)~we use the event rather than tokens as the semantic unit, and propose to use an eventuality-based masking strategy as well as two auxiliary tasks to help LMs understand events; 2)~We first leverage the random walk process on a large-scale knowledge graph to include multi-hop knowledge.